La Brea Tar Pits: History

 While crossing the basin, the scouts reported having seen some geysers of tar issuing from the ground like springs; it boils up molten, and the water runs to one side and the tar to the other.
 The scouts reported that they had come across many of these springs and had seen large swamps of them, enough, they said, to caulk many vessels.
 We were not so lucky ourselves as to see these tar geysers, much though we wished it; as it was some distance out of the way we were to take, the Governor [Portolá] did not want us to go past them.
 We christened them Los Volcanes de Brea [the Tar Volcanoes].

 Harrison Rogers, who accompanied Jedediah Smith on his 1826 expedition to California, was shown a piece of the solidified asphalt while at Mission San Gabriel, and noted in his journal, "The Citizens of the Country make great use of it to pitch the roofs of their houses".

-The La Brea Tar Pits and Hancock Park are situated within what was once the Mexican land grant of Rancho La Brea.
-For some years, tar-covered bones were found on the Rancho La Brea property, but were not initially recognized as fossils because the ranch had lost various animals–including horses, cattle, dogs, and even camels–whose bones closely resemble several of the fossil species.
+The La Brea Tar Pits and Hancock Park were formerly part of the Mexican land grant of Rancho La Brea.
+For some years, tar-covered bones were found on the property but were not initially recognized as fossils because the ranch had lost various animals—including horses, cattle, dogs, and even camels—whose bones closely resemble several of the fossil species.
+Initially, they mistook the bones in the pits for the remains of pronghorn or cattle that had become mired.
 The original Rancho La Brea land grant stipulated that the tar pits be open to the public for the use of the local Pueblo.

-Initially, they mistook the bones in the pits for the remains of pronghorn (Antilocapra americana) or cattle that had become mired.
+There were originally more than 100 separate pits of tar (or asphaltum) but most of those have been filled in with rock or dirt since settlement, leaving about a dozen accessible from ground level.

 In 1886, the first excavation for land pitch in the village of La Brea was undertaken by Messrs Turnbull, Stewart & co..

+Excavations

-Union Oil geologist W. W. Orcutt is credited, in 1901, with first recognizing that fossilized prehistoric animal bones were preserved in pools of asphalt on the Hancock Ranch.
+Union Oil geologist W. W. Orcutt is credited, in 1901, with first recognizing that fossilized prehistoric animal bones were preserved in pools of asphalt on the Hancock ranch.
 In commemoration of Orcutt's initial discovery, paleontologists named the La Brea coyote (Canis latrans orcutti) in his honor.

-John C. Merriam of the University of California led much of the original work in this area early in the 1900s.

-Contemporary excavations of the bones started in 1913–1915.
+John C. Merriam of the University of California, Berkeley led much of the original work in this area early in the 20th century.
+Contemporary excavations of the bones started in 1913.

 In the 1940s and 1950s, public excitement was generated by the preparation of previously recovered large mammal bones.
 A subsequent study demonstrated the fossil vertebrate material was well preserved, with little evidence of bacterial degradation of bone protein.
-They are believed to be some 10–20,000 years old, dating from the last glacial period.
+They are believed to be some 10–20,000 years old, dating from the Last Glacial Period.